 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 9 credits of graduate course work from other institutions toward the graduate degree credit and graduate course work (50%) requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate course work from other institutions toward the graduate degree credit and graduate course work (50%) requirements.
 Course work earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation

 All students are required to conduct a yearly progress report meeting with their advisor, scheduled by December 17 and completed by April 30.
-Failure to do so will result in a hold being placed on the student’s registration.

 15 credits

-Time Constraints
+Time Limits

 These resources may be helpful in addressing your concerns: